Need more information to help you decide whether counselling or psychotherapy is right for you? Check out the answers to some common questions below:

 What are the benefits of getting therapy?

 Feel better sooner.
 Life’s too short to spend struggling or just getting by.
-You always have the freedom to choose a different state, a different outcome.
-Sometimes we just need a push in the right direction to remember what we already knew and had within us all along.
+You always have the freedom to choose a different direction that leads to different outcomes, and cultivate a different state.
+Sometimes we just need a push in the right direction to remember what we already knew, and the strength contained within us all along.

 Achieve change and healing from the inside-out.
 Commit to lasting change by addressing the underlying source of your distress.
-Develop your inner resources, resistance and self-knowledge, without the risks associated with superficial, symptom-targeted, medicated approaches.
+Develop your inner resources, skills, and self-knowledge, without the costs associated with self-medicating or attempting to distract your pain or problems away.

 Get empowered and integrate your wholeness.
-A holistic drug-free approach is one that does not pathologise or reduce you, or your experiences, by attempting to put you in a box and label you.
+A holistic approach is one that does not pathologise or reduce you, or your experiences, by seeing your struggles or symptoms in isolation.
+Instead it sees you within a larger context by appreciating all the different parts that make up the whole of who you are.
 Choose to expand yourself; not to minimise, weaken, or restrict your awareness.

 Take back your agency.
-You don’t need to wait for ‘permission,’ or for anyone or anything else to change first.
+You don’t need to wait for ‘permission,’ or for anyone or anything else beside you to change.
 Investing in your inner growth puts you back in control of you and enables you to take charge of your life.
-It helps you feel clearer, stronger, happier and calmer no matter what else may be occurring or stagnant around you.
+It helps you take control of what is within your ability to control, and feel clearer, stronger, and grounded no matter what else may be occurring or stagnant around you.

 Detoxify, heal and strengthen every aspect of your life.
-Therapy is an investment in yourself.
-This inevitably means that you’re also investing in all of your relationships, and in every aspect of your life, because you are the common denominator in every scenario.
+Therapy is an investment in yourself and your well being.
+As you are the common denominator in your life, this inevitably means that you’re also investing in all of your relationships, and in every aspect of your life.

 What are my beliefs and vision of you that underpins therapy?

 You are able to get through anything: no matter how troubling, or seemingly insurmountable.
-It is possible to walk in acceptance, self-respect, and appreciation.
+It is possible to walk in acceptance of what is, open up to bigger possibilities, and operate from a place of deep self-respect, and appreciation.

 Every experience is meaningful: within it are contained the seeds for change, deep strength, and evolving wisdom.
-Grow into your emergent self.
+You can choose to embrace and grow into your emergent self right now.

-You have the solutions you seek buried within you: your inner guide knows exactly what you need, and where you need to go.
-Reconnect to your innate GPS.
+You have resources, gifts and solutions buried within you: your inner compass can guide you towards what you most value, need, and where you need to go.
+It’s possible to reconnect to your deepest values and innate GPS.

-You can get back to your best self, no matter how far you think you have fallen, or how much time has passed.
-Bounce back now.
+You can breathe life into or get back to your best self, no matter how far you think you have fallen, or how much time may have passed.
+You can learn how to bounce back from challenges at any time.

 What can I expect from therapy sessions with you?